MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### Loading Files from the Web

 Due to how the connector works, in some cases a file may be requested twice when being retrieved from a web endpoint.
 To avoid this, wrap your Web.Contents function with a Binary.Buffer function, which will allow the engine to avoid the second call.

+, clear or otherwise (for example a document that has similar comma usage across paragraphs might be interpreted to be a CSV),